 Wake Forest, North Carolina is home to the approximately 300 acre campus of Southeastern Seminary and Southeastern Baptist Theological College.
 The campus is located 10 miles north of Raleigh and 25 miles east of Durham, both medium-sized centers of education and business.
 Coupled with Chapel Hill, the three cities comprise an area known as the Research Triangle of North Carolina.
-The vibrant Triangle area is home to three of the nation's major universities: NC 98.
+The vibrant Triangle area is home to three of the nation's major universities: Duke, The University of North Carolina, and North Carolina State.
+Wake Forest is on US 1 at NC 98.
 It is serviced by the Raleigh-Durham airport (RDU) and is easily reached from Interstates 95, 85 and 40.